 Peaksay is an interactive conversation game for language learners.
 It's a fun and easy way to practice speaking online.
 Read more here.

 Is Peaksay a language course?

 No. Peaksay is a tool to help you learn language--it's not a course.
 There are lots of great language classes and apps out there, and you should use Peaksay as a supplemental resource.
 In other words: we offer content, not curriculum.

-Is there a recommended device to use for Peaksay Alpha?
+Is there a recommended device to use for Peaksay?

 Yes.
-Peaksay Alpha works best on a desktop computer with the newest version of Google Chrome.
+Peaksay currently works best on a desktop computer with the newest version of Google Chrome.
 Of course, please send in bug reports for other devices and browsers!
-We will definitely support mobile before release.
+We will definitely support mobile before the official release.

-Why does Peaksay Alpha look bad?
+Why does Peaksay look bad?
 Why is it hard to use on my phone?

 Sorry.
-It will look and feel a lot better before release--promise.
+It will look and feel a lot better before the official release.

 Where is conversation XYZ?
 I can't find it.